Ko11e/Bogardens-blacksmith/README.md

 - Gitpod <br>
 The website was created by using Gitpod.
 - GitHub <br>
-Source code is hosted on GitHub and delpoyed using Git Pages.
+The source code is hosted on GitHub and deployed using Git Pages.
 - Git <br>
 During the development of the website, Git was utilized to commit and push code.
 - Font Awesome <br>
-Icons from https://fontawesome.com/ used as social media and map links in footer.
+Icons from https://fontawesome.com/ are used as social media and map links in the footer.
 - Covertio <br>
 To convert some images from jpg or png to web format, we used [Convertio](https://convertio.co/jpg-webp/).
 - Tinyjpg <br>